 A. You don't really want to see me naked, but you can wear whatever you like.

 Q. Why would anyone want to be married in jail?

 A. Most people don't want to be married while they are in jail because most people don't want to be in jail in the first place, but there are reasons to have a jail wedding.
 Please, consider these examples:

 Cindy and Dave lived together for several years before Dave got picked up and sent to prison.
-He's in a prison that allows two day family visits (often called conjugal visits), but Cindy is not allowed such visits because she is not legally married to Dave.
+He's in a prison that allows two-day family visits (often called conjugal visits), but Cindy is not allowed such visits because she is not legally married to Dave.

 Mary and Juan were arrested together on drug offenses.
-Juan was release from prison early, but Mary is still on the inside.
+Juan was released from prison early, but Mary is still on the inside.
 When Mary goes to her parole interview, she learns that if she is found with Juan on the outside it will be a violation of her parole to associate with a known drug offender who is not her spouse.

 Ashley and Jake are in love and they just want to get married even though Jake is in prison.

 Q. Why would anyone want to be married in a hospital?

 A. Does anyone really want to be in a hospital in the first place?
 Please, consider these examples of hospitalized people who want to be married: